tlswg/tls13-spec/draft-ietf-tls-tls13.md

 #  The TLS Record Protocol

-The TLS Record Protocol is a layered protocol.
-At each layer, messages may include fields for length, description, and content.
 The TLS Record Protocol takes messages to be transmitted, fragments the data into manageable blocks, protects the records, and transmits the result.
 Received data is decrypted and verified, reassembled, and then delivered to higher-level clients.

 Three protocols that use the TLS Record Protocol are described in this document: the TLS Handshake Protocol, the Alert Protocol, and